Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 - the `label(v)` lambda looks into the vertex to return a `std::string` used as its label
 - the `branch_length_to_parent(v)`: can also look into the vertex to return a `std::string` to label the edge between \f$v\f$ and its parent.

+**Input**

 @include{lineno} newick_generator_6.cpp

 **Output**

 @include{lineno} newick_generator_6.txt

+[//]: # (----------------------------------------------------------------------)
+@page extended_newick_parser Parsing an Extended Newick string

+Extended Newick format expands beyond the traditional Newick notation by accommodating explicit phylogenetic networks.
+This extension enables the encoding of complex relationships that go beyond the simple hierarchical structure of phylogenetic trees.
+In phylogenetic networks, nodes can signify either divergence events (cladogenesis) or reticulation events, such as hybridization, introgression, horizontal gene transfer, or recombination.
+To represent reticulation events, the nodes are duplicated and annotated by appending the "#" symbol within the Newick format.
+These duplicated nodes are sequentially numbered, starting from 1, to maintain clarity and organization within the representation.

+**Input**

+@include{lineno} newick_extended_parser_1.cpp

+**Output**

+@include{lineno} newick_extended_parser_1.txt

+[//]: # (----------------------------------------------------------------------)
+@page extended_newick_generator Parsing an Extended Newick string

 [//]: # (----------------------------------------------------------------------)
 @page graphs_in_quetzal Graphs in Quetzal